 - Boerhaave's syndrome (oesophageal rupture).

-- Other causes of UGIB - see separate article Upper Gastrointestinal Bleeding (includes Rockall Score).
+- Other causes of UGIB - see the separate Upper Gastrointestinal Bleeding (includes Rockall Score) article.

 Endoscopy is the primary diagnostic investigation.
 Other relevant investigations include: